SUPPORT THIS SITE!

 The artist rendering of the Taifun-3 spacecraft.
 Credit: KB Yuzhnoe

-The conceptual model of the maneuverable spacecraft, which could be used as anti-satellite weapon or a missile interceptor.
+The conceptual model of the maneuverable spacecraft, which could be used as an anti-satellite weapon or a missile interceptor.
 Copyright © 2001 Anatoly Zak

 Strela-2M